notional-finance/contracts-v2/certora/README.md

 - [QUESTION] CashGroup.spec: tests getters and setters for CashGroup
   - TODO: requires being able to specify structs when calling methods
 - [QUESTION] GovernanceAction.spec: tests getting and setting nToken parameters and listing currencies
-  - TODO: how to convert data types between uint32 and int256 or something similar?
-  - TODO: how to iterate over arrays?
+  - TODO: passing arrays is not currently supported, will be soon
   - TODO: need to complete some list currency rules
 - [CERTORA ERROR] GovernanceOwner.spec: tests that only the owner can call governance methods
-  - TODO: enableCashGroup does not complete spec
+  - TODO: enableCashGroup does not complete spec, try with iter 2
   - https://prover.certora.com/output/42394/db5cb9ca7fb49414d1c0/?anonymousKey=beb7c2e8ff899fe21822f2c93c3c45d7885624c9#onlyOwnerCanUpdateGovernaceResults

 ## Incentives and ERC20